sch3m4/mqtt-ble-tracker/README.md

 ## How to install
 1. Move the project folder to your prefered location
-2. Edit the "src/bletracker.service" and set the right paths to "WorkingDirectory" and "ExecStart"
+2. Edit the `src/bletracker.service` and set the right paths to `WorkingDirectory` and `ExecStart`
-3. Adjust your settings in "config.yaml"
+3. Adjust your settings in `config.yaml`
 4. Install the service
 ```
 cp src/bletracker.service /etc/systemd/system/